-AFTER seeing numerous pictures and reading a super-duper rotary-beam antennas, I just stopped to wonder how many average hams really have the facilities - and time - to build such gorgeous affairs.
+AFTER seeing numerous pictures and reading a great many articles about foxy, all-metal super-duper rotary-beam antennas, I just stopped to wonder how many average hams really have the facilities - and time - to build such gorgeous affairs.
 By time, I mean that required to chase around scaring up the oftentimes hard-to-get materials, the welding, drilling, etc. Of course, the job is somewhat simplified in a large city with many surplus stores and what not, but even then it takes plenty of time.